d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 show_bboxes(fig.axes, anchors * bbox_scale, ['0', '1', '2', '3', '4']);
 ```

 We can label classes and offsets for anchor boxes by using the `multibox_target` function.
-This function sets the background class to 0 and increments the integer index of the target class from zero by 1 (1 for dog and 2 for cat).
+In this example, the integer indices of
+the background, dog, and cat classes
+are 0, 1, and 2, respectively.

 :begin_tab:`mxnet`
 We add example dimensions to the anchor boxes and ground-truth bounding boxes and construct random predicted results with a shape of (batch size, number of classes including background, number of anchor boxes) by using the `expand_dims` function.